RTEMS/rtems-docs/README.txt

  $ pip install --upgrade --user pip

 The personal area for these tools is ${HOME}/.local/bin.
 It should be PREPENDED to your path.
-On a 32-bit install of CentOS 6, these were the PATH modifications to use the local install of Texlive and sphinx:
+On a 32-bit install of CentOS, RHEL, or Fedora, these were the PATH modifications to use the local install of Texlive and sphinx:

   export PATH=/usr/local/texlive/2016/bin/i386-linux/:${PATH}
+  export PATH=${HOME}/.local/bin:${PATH}

+If on a 64-bit install of CentOS, RHEL, or Fedora, these will be the PATH modifications to use the local install of Texlive and sphinx:

+  export PATH=/usr/local/texlive/2016/bin/x86_64-linux/:${PATH}
   export PATH=${HOME}/.local/bin:${PATH}

 Windows